puppetlabs/relay-rfcs/content/0000-container-entrypoints/rfc.md

   code.
 It is not.
 It runs directly in a user-controlled environment without any separation from its delegate process.
 For example, the delegate process might directly read or manipulate the memory of the entrypointer.

+  In general, the entrypointer's logic for performing authenticated work should mirror user code: it should just communicate with the metadata API.
+It is imperative that we not include any sensitive credentials (global or otherwise) in the entrypoint binary or environment.
 * Conversely, if our own code is insecure, we introduce a potential attack vector to users' containers.
 * We recognize that this may make compatibility with operating systems and